 You can see the Zoo's tigers and lions daily in their outdoor habitats at Great Cats, atop Lion/Tiger Hill, from about 10 a.m. to 4 p.m.

-Nababiep and Shera, the young female lions, can be seen together.
-Lusaka, the Zoo's adult female lion, and Luke, the male, are exhibited separately.
+Nababiep and Shera, the female lions, can be seen together.
+Luke, the male, is exhibited separately.
 The lions are not all on exhibit at the same time.

 The Zoo's Sumatran tigers can be seen in separate yards.

 The cheetahs can be found at the Cheetah Conservation Station.

 Learn where the Zoo's other cats can be seen.

 This guide will help you prepare for your visit to the Great Cats exhibit at the Zoo.

 Welcome to Great Cats, a walk-through exhibit-story featuring lions and tigers and their tenuous hold in our world today.

 Great Cats brings you the National Zoo's lions and tigers up close and personal in a fun and exciting learning adventure.